vamship/grunt-typedoc/README.md

 # @vamship/grunt-typedoc

+> [:warning:]
+> This project is no longer actively maintained.
+It will remain
+> available for use, but no further updates are planned.

 _Grunt task to generate documentation from typescript source files._

 This is a grunt wrapper for the [typedoc](http://typedoc.org) tool that allows